boisgera/-A-beginner-s-guide-to-countable-ordinals/A beginner's guide to countable ordinals.md

 equivalence relation on the set of all well-ordered sets.
 Unfortunately, we can't call it that because, for example, every set of the form
 $\{A\}$, where $A$ is a set, can be well-ordered, and the object
-$\{\{A\}:A is a set\}$ is too big to be a set.
+$\{\{A\}: A \; \mbox{is a set}\}$ is too big to be a set.
 Anyhow, in the back of our minds is the idea that the *order type* of a well-ordered set is the isomorphism class of that set, but the difficulty just mentioned forces us to define it differently -- by picking a representative from each class.
 That is, we'd like to choose a whole lot of well-ordered sets in such a way that every well-ordered set is order-isomorphic to exactly one of our special ones.
 We will call them $1$, $2$, $3$, $\dots$, $\omega$, $\omega+1$, $\dots$